boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 ### Extended criteria

-- Search for student by student ID
+- (DONE) Search for student by student ID
 - Cohorts have fixed capacity at 24 students.
 Adding students is not possible beyond the 24 limit.
 - Cohorts can't have the same name, and can't exist without a name
 - The same student can't exist in multiple cohorts.